japhero/ObsidianMain/Areas/Python Docs/Type hinting.md

-Although type hinting isnt required in python its very useful if you want to use you code as a library and generally good practice when making code as it prevents you from passing the wrong type to a variable and then generating errors.
+Although type hinting isn't required in python its very useful if you want to use you code as a library and generally good practice when making code as it prevents you from passing the wrong type to a variable and then generating errors.

 # Hinting  Functions